 - To learn how observation is used to better understand and meet the needs of a person living with Dementia.

-- To create an environment that provides sustained life enrichment, engaging hands-on materials, a sense of belonging and community involvement.
+- To learn the importance of creating an environment that provides sustained life enrichment, engaging hands-on materials, a sense of belonging and community involvement.

 - To provide a person living with Dementia options and opportunities for activities in the areas of daily living, sensorial, cognitive, and creative.